 "Instead of waiting for them to come to church, we have decided that the church should move with them," says Damtew.

 But rather than recruiting outsiders to join the group, they instead took Borenan Christians and trained them.
-Campus Crusade staff members selected 19 of the nomads who had become Christians through the JESUS film and were committed to their faith despite their lack of knowledge.
+Cru staff members selected 19 of the nomads who had become Christians through the JESUS film and were committed to their faith despite their lack of knowledge.